 Getting enough exercise may be easier than you think – if you do it right.
 Try some of these tips from the Canadian Diabetes Association.

 Yes, 150 minutes of exercise a week sounds daunting, but once you break it down it can be quite manageable.
 Often, that recommendation could simply mean 30 minutes of exercise five days a week.

 If you don’t think you can manage that, consider that recent research has shown breaking up exercise into 10-minute chunks several times a day can provide the same health benefits as 30 minutes of continuous exercise.
 That might mean you park your car 10 minutes farther from the office and take a lunchtime walk with co-workers.

 While 150 minutes per week is the recommended amount of exercise, you don’t have to start there.
 Start slowly, doing 10 minutes or so a day, and work your way up to the full 30 minutes.
 And be sure to check with your doctor before starting any exercise program, particularly if you have been inactive for a while.

 Hate running?
 Don’t bother with it!
 There is no one form of exercise that works for everyone.
 Instead, try a variety of different activities and choose the ones you like most.
 You may find you love going to a yoga class or sweating to a workout video at home.

-People living with diabetes often find they are too tired for regular exercise.
+People Healthy Living with diabetes often find they are too tired for regular exercise.
 But studies have shown that regular exercise will actually help increase your energy levels, not to mention control blood sugar.
 On the days you don’t feel like doing anything, consider how much better you will feel when you start to move a little more.
 Tell yourself you’re only going to do five minutes of exercise, and keep stretching it a little until your workout is done.
-Your body will thank you for it!
+Your Healthy Body will thank you for it!